mouseless/governance/communication.md

 ## -Archive- Category

 Text channels are never deleted if they are once used actively.
 This category contains unused channels to keep the messages.

-Text channels under this category is only accessible by owners.
+Text channels under this category;

+- is only accessible by owners
+- is renamed to include its old category as a prefix, e.g., `apple` under develop would be `develop-apple` when archived